Toronto is a city of neighborhoods. Choosing where to stay in Toronto depends on what type of experience you want to have in "The 6ix."

 Here you'll see all the fashion-forward people and trendsetter sipping coffee and looking cool in this fashionable district.

-It's also one of the most multicultural neighborhoods with Chinatown and Kensington Market.
+It's also one of the most multicultural neighborhoods housing Chinatown and Kensington Market.

 It officially runs from Bathurst to Gladstone, but we feel the true Queen Street Vibe starts at Spadina.

-Things to See in Toronto - Queen West
+Things to see and do in Queen West

 Art Gallery of Ontario – Affectionately called the AGO, the Art Gallery of Ontario is one of the most distinguished galleries in North America.

-Known for its extensive collection from the Group of Seven, it also houses 90,ooo works of art.
+Known for its extensive collection from the Group of Seven, it also houses 90,000 works of art.
 There are many temporary exhibits rotating through regularly.
 The AGO restaurant is a great meeting place.

 - Art Gallery Hours: 10:30 am to 9 pm (Free on Wednesdays after 6pm)